SHREVEPORT-BOSSIER CITY DRUG CRIME LAWYER

 For Schedule III, IV, and V offenses, the maximum sentence is also 1-5 years and a fine of up to $5,000.
 However, exceptions exist for those found in possession of Roofies without a prescription.
 In this case, the sentence may increase anywhere from 10-40 years and up to a $100,000 fine.
 This depends on if the person had intent to commit a violent crime such as rape.

 Having a high quantity of certain drugs can also significantly increase a penalty.
 In addition, possession with intent to sell or distribute can also carry a much heavier prison term and larger fines.
 Intent to sell or distribute is closely related to the crime of drug trafficking, which can land you up to 40 years in prison and up to $100,000 in fines.

 The government approved marijuana for medical use in some cases.
-However, cannabis for recreational use still remains illegal.
+However, cannabis for recreational use still remains illegal in Louisiana.
 It is a Schedule I CDS.
 Individuals found to have the substance will likely receive criminal charges.
 However, the penalties have been significantly reduced as marijuana reform increases throughout the country.

 How Long Do Drug Charges Stay on Your Record?

 In most cases, drug charges will remain on your criminal record for life.
-However, it is possible to get your charges expunged from your record with the help of an experienced attorney.
+However, you do have legal options available.
+It is possible to get your charges expunged from your record with the help of an experienced Louisiana expungement attorney.
 Louisiana laws allow a person to “expunge” or “clear” his or her record of arrests, criminal charges, or criminal convictions in certain limited situations.